WZLR: The Eagle Morning Zoo

 Dr. Dave and "The Eagle Morning Zoo" started on February 6, 2017.
-Dr. Dave was the host of the original "Z Morning Zoo" on WGTZ (Z-93) from the mid 1980s to the early 1990s.
+Dr. Dave was the host of the original "Z Morning zoo" on WGTZ (Z-93) from the mid-1980s to the early 1990s.
 One week later, "Wild Bill" Cox, who had been Dr. Dave's WGTZ sidekick in the mid 1980s, joined the show.
 In September Alan Kaye, also on the original WGTZ "Z Morning Zoo", joined the program.
 The last show with Dr. Dave aired on December 4, 2017.

 On December 5, 2017, the station went back to all music in the morning with the announcement that Todd Hollst would be the new host of the Morning Zoo starting on January 4, 2018.
 That show ended in the summer of 2018.
+The station has off and on referred to the morning show as The Eagle Morning Zoo, although the format is not similar to the traditional shows of that name as they play up to 14 songs an hour in morning drive.

+The current incarnation of the Eagle Morning Zoo is Nick Roberts, Xavier Hershovitz who is a news reporter for WHIO-TV, and Brittany Otto who also serves as the main morning news anchor for WHIO radio.

 Commercial Free Weekends

 Starting in September 2014, the station has employed "commercial-free weekends."
 For the entire day Saturday and Sunday there are no commercials on the station.
-The decision to go commercial-free on weekends was inspired by 92.3 AMP Radio in New York, first recommended by Cox Media Group national vice president of Radio Programming Steve Smith.
+The decision to go commercial-free on weekends was inspired by WBMP Radio in New York, first recommended by Cox Media Group national vice president of Radio Programming Steve Smith.
 That ended with the format change on October 15, 2018.

 The station does currently employ "52 Minute Music Marathons."
 This tactic includes only one commercial break per hour with a 52-minute music sweep.
 This commercial load is much lower than many stations in the region.

 Translator

-In September 2013, the station began operating on translator W266BG at 101.1 MHz; at 100 watts.
+In September 2013, the station began operating on translator W266BG on 101.1 MHz; with 100 watts.
 This translator was previously used by WSWO-LP.
 The translator is housed on the WHIO-TV tower in Germantown, Ohio which is grandfathered in by the FCC at 1,000 feet or 325 meters.
 Translators usually have a small broadcast range, but due to the abnormally high tower height, the signal is very strong with reception reports as far away as Urbana, Ohio and Jeffersonville, Ohio.
 The WHIO Germantown tower was grandfathered by the FCC at 1,000 feet in the late 1940s.